 Determine the Boundary for Other Reasons

-If you or your neighbour want to know the common boundary for a reason aside from fencing work, you can apply to the Registrar General for a “Determination of Title Boundary”.
+Suppose you or your neighbour want to know the common boundary for a reason aside from fencing work.
+In that case, you can apply to the Registrar General for a “Determination of Title Boundary.”

 Before you apply, you will need to organise your own survey.
-The Registrar General only consider matters where some doubt has been raised about where the boundary is (for example, a conflict between two different surveys).
+The Registrar General only considers matters where some doubt has been raised about where the boundary is (for example, a conflict between two surveys).

 The filing of application is here done through NSW Registry Services

-If your neighbour files an application for the Determination of Title Boundary, the Registrar General will notify you and will ask you to make submissions within 21 days.
-You can check this link for more information in finding the boundary.
+If your neighbour applies to the Determination of Title Boundary, the Registrar General will notify you and ask you to make submissions within 21 days.
+You can check this link for more information on finding the boundary.

-However, if the reason you want to determine the common boundary is that you want to do fencing work, it’s cheaper and faster to serve a Boundary Notice.
+However, if you want to determine the common boundary, you want to do fencing work; it’s cheaper and faster to serve a Boundary Notice.
 Check the detailed information about boundaries and fences here.

 How Can Effective Building & Consultancy Assist in Survey ID Check?

-Effective Building & Consultancy has professional building inspectors and surveyors who offer survey ID check throughout Sydney.
-Our services can show the location of any improvements on a lot in relation to the land boundaries.
+Effective Building & Consultancy has professional building inspectors and surveyors who offer survey ID checks throughout Sydney.
+Our services can show the location of any improvements on a lot with the land boundaries.

-If you are purchasing a residence using finance, the lender will require a survey ID check to ensure that there is no intrusion upon the subject property.
-This is also very essential if there are issues over the location of a building or fence work on, or near the boundary.
+If you are purchasing a residence using finance, the lender will require a survey ID check to ensure no intrusion upon the subject property.
+This is also very essential if there are issues over the location of a building or fence work on or near the boundary.